eDonnes124/Town-Of-Us-R/README.md

 ## Bomber
 ### **Alignment: Impostor (Killing)**

-The Bomber has the ability to plant bombs instead of kill.
+The Bomber has the ability to plant bombs instead of killing.
 After a bomb is planted, the bomb will detonate a fixed time period as per settings.
 Once the bomb detonates it will kill all crewmates (and Impostors!) inside a certain radius.

 ### Game Options